MoeTerani/iGit/README.md

 ```

 - start by running `npm i` insdie the Server folder and then `npm start`.
-- start by running `npm i` insdie the Client folder and the `npm start`.
+- start by running `npm i` insdie the Client folder and then `npm start`.

 ## 🏗️ Further Development